WeaveTeam/Weave/README.md

  * WeaveServices: GPLv3 license, back-end Java webapp for Admin and Data server features
  * GeometryStreamConverter: GPLv3 license, Java library for converting geometries into a streaming format

-The bare minimum you need to build Weave is [Flex 3.5](http://fpdownload.adobe.com/pub/flex/sdk/builds/flex3/flex_sdk_3.5.0.12683_mpl.zip) and [Java EE](http://www.oracle.com/technetwork/java/javaee/downloads/index.html).
+The bare minimum you need to build Weave is [Flex 3.6](http://opensource.adobe.com/wiki/display/flexsdk/Download+Flex+3) and [Java EE](http://www.oracle.com/technetwork/java/javaee/downloads/index.html).
 However, we recommend the following setup: https://github.com/IVPR/Weave/wiki/Development-Environment-Setup

 To build the projects on the command line, use the **WeaveClient/buildall.xml** and **WeaveServices/build.xml** Ant scripts.

-See INSTALL.md for more detailed instructions.
+See install-linux.md for detailed linux install instructions.